dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       likely ineffective. also, since people who do so are so rare, this would bias the data towards inconclusive results, if you could get past the difficulties in imagery.
+  - (2) to informally test whether this is effective is by learning to read/write mirrored kanji left-handed. since an analytical representation of affine transformations expanded to such a vast set of symbols must be even more expansive/comprehensive, then it more strenuously tests the hypothesis.
+    - however, any results would be anecdotal. they need to be performed voluntarily at a young age to show results, since it is the development of this skill of mirrored writing in a young, undeveloped mind that allows the brain to neurally congeal around it.

+- for Da Vinci, it's the synergy between expanding *representational networks* in the brain that represent complete solutions for affine transofrmations of symbols the *generative* application of those networks, that resulted in expanding his intelligence. according to a neuroanalytical conception of the divide between the brain and the mind, there are many anomolous "keys" to unlocking greatly expanded intelligence. these are primarily the specific cognitive approach to skills, which may not be the most effective approach for solving a problem or utilizing a skill, but for whatever reason, anomolously expand the mind to develop intelligence.

 - How does this correspond to Da Vinci's handwriting?
 In comparison, why is merely expanding orthographic recognition with more symbols